sauryadas/Azure-CLI-VMSS/100-VMSS-CreateUsingParameterFile-Steps.md

 VMSS using a parameter file

-Scenario – Create a VMSS using the parameter file
+Scenario â€“ Create a VMSS using the parameter file

 1)	Run the following commands to set up your storage account and network information.
 > azure group create %rgname% %locname%